Revisiting the Adversarial Robustness-Accuracy Tradeoff in Robot Learning: Background and Related Work

 Robust learning methods aim to train networks that are robust \cite{wald1945statistical,huber1964robust,atkeson1997robot,xu2009robustness,madry2017towards,song2018improving,biggio2012poisoning}.
 One of the most common robust learning methods is adversarial training which changes the standard ERM objective to the min-max objective

 where $\varepsilon>0$ is some attack budget controlling how much each input can be perturbed.
-Due to the computation overhead by this training objective, fast attack generating methods are typically used for computing the $\max$ in Equation \ref{eq:at}, e.g., the FGSM or I-FGSM.
+Due to the computation overhead by this training objective, fast attack-generating methods are typically used for computing the $\max$ in Equation \ref{eq:at}, e.g., the FGSM or I-FGSM.

 Alternative approaches to adversarial training make minor modifications to the objective term in Equation \ref{eq:at}.
 For instance, the TRADES algorithm \cite{zhang2019theoretically} replaces the label $y_i$ in Equation \ref{eq:at} with the network's prediction of the original input, i.e., $f_\theta(x_i)$, and optimizes a joint objective of the standard ERM term and the robustness term.
 The approach of \cite{shafahi2019forfree} removes the overhead imposed by the maximization step in Equation \ref{eq:at} by pre-computing $\mu$ in the previous gradient descent step.
-Although, such pre-computed $\mu$ can become inaccurate, i.e., stale, \cite{shafahi2019forfree} showed that it improves robustness in practice.
+Although such pre-computed $\mu$ can become inaccurate, i.e., stale, \cite{shafahi2019forfree} showed that it improves robustness in practice.
+Adversarial weight perturbation (AWP) \cite{wu2020adversarial} improves the generalization of adversarially trained networks by injecting adversarial noise into the weights of the network and smoothing the loss surface.
+Data augmentation applied to adversarial training has also been shown to positively affect the robustness, and the generalization of neural networks \cite{rebuffi2021data}.
+The work of \cite{lamb2022interpolated} has shown that the negative impact of adversarial training on the clean accuracy of a network can be further reduced by combining it with advanced data augmentation techniques such as MixUp \cite{zhang2018mixup}.